Guidance for landlords and tenants in relation to COVID-19 can be found here.

-Erewash Borough Council is holding its annual Landlords’ Conference at The Arena, 1 Rutland Street, Ilkeston, Derbyshire, DE7 8DG on Monday 9 March 2020 (6:30pm – 8:30pm).
-The conference is free to attend and is aimed at enhancing the knowledge of landlords, letting agents and those involved in the private rented sector.
+Erewash Borough Council held its annual Landlords’ Conference at The Arena on Monday, 9 March 2020.
+This free conference was aimed at enhancing the knowledge of landlords, letting agents and those involved in the private rented sector.

-Councillor Valerie Claire, Erewash Borough Council Lead Member for Community Engagement, would like to invite you to this year’s conference which will be a valuable opportunity to be updated on a range of current topics which may affect or benefit you as a landlord.
+Councillor Valerie Claire, Erewash Borough Council Lead Member for Community Engagement, introduced a range of current topics which may have affected or benefited local landlords.